raghavranjan/biztalk-docs/biztalk/install-and-config-guides/configure-biztalk-server.md

     - **Join an existing SSO system**: If you are adding a BizTalk Server to an existing group, then select this option.
 The BizTalk Server shares the same SSO configuration and databases with the other BizTalk Servers in the group.
     - **Data stores**: Enter the server name of your SSO server.
 If you are on the SSO server, then select the local server name.
 You can keep **SSODB** as the default database name, or enter something custom.
     - **Windows service**: Enter the account used to run the Enterprise Single Sign-On service.
 If SQL Server is on another computer, enter the domain account.
     - **Windows accounts**: You can keep the default group names, or enter something custom.
-If SQL Server is on another computer, enter the domain accounts.
+If SQL Server is on another computer, enter the domain groups.

 3. Select **Enterprise SSO Secret Backup**.
 This option saves the master secret to an encrypted backup file.
 4. Configure the following: